 On 1 February 2009, the Mauritian Truth and Justice Commission became operational.
 The main object of the Commission is to conduct inquiries into slavery and indentured labour in Mauritius during the colonial period and for that purpose, it may gather information and receive evidence from any person.
 The Commission has the responsibility to determine appropriate measures to be extended to descendants of slaves and indentured labourers; enquire into a complaint, other than a frivolous and vexatious complaint, made by any person aggrieved by a dispossession or prescription of any land in which he claims he had an interest; and prepare a comprehensive report of its activities and findings, based on factual and objective information and evidence received by it and submit the report to the President of the Republic.

-What makes the Mauritian Commission different from all the other Commissions is the huge time lapse between slavery and its abolition and the various other activities that took place under the different colonial powers.
-It will therefore be investigating activities which took place centuries ago whereas all the other commissions have usually been limited to investigating more recent events that took place, in most cases, within the last 30 years.
+What makes the Mauritian Commission different from all the other Commissions is the huge time lapse between slavery and its abolition and the various other effort that took place under the different colonial powers.
+It therefore investigated activities, which took place centuries ago whereas all the other commissions have usually been limited to investigating more recent events that took place, in most cases, within the last 30 years.
 See, Truth & Justice Commission, Volume 1: Report of the Truth and Justice Commission (Nov.
 2011).

 i) investigate and document grave abuses (forced disappearances and arbitrary detention) that occurred from independence in 1956 until 1999, notably during the 38-year reign of King Hussein II from 1961-1999.